andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - RDS Proxy:
     - helps you manage a large number of connections from Lambda to an RDS database by establishing a warm connection pool
     - This allows your Lambda applications to reuse existing connections, rather than creating new connections for every function invocation.
+  - Amazon RDS Enhanced Monitoring:
+    - This goes beyond standard CloudWatch metrics, which are aggregated at the instance level.
+    - Monitors per-process metrics, such as:
+      - %CPU used by each process
+      - Memory consumption per process
+      - File system and disk I/O stats
+    - Provides granularity down to 1-second intervals.
+    - Metrics are available in the RDS console and can also be pushed to CloudWatch Logs.
+  - Security:
+    - RDS Storage-Level Encryption (KMS)
+      - Encrypts EBS volumes, snapshots, backups, and read replicas.
+      - Uses AWS KMS keys (managed or customer-managed).
+      - Transparent to the database engine; no changes needed in the database itself.
+      - Cannot be disabled after creating an encrypted DB (must create a new encrypted DB to change).
+    - Transparent Data Encryption (TDE) – Database-Level
+      - SQL Server & Oracle only (RDS managed).
+      - Encrypts actual database data (data files, log files) before writing to storage.
+      - Automatically decrypts data when read.
+      - Works in conjunction with RDS storage encryption for added security.
+      - Requires enabling at the database engine level, not automatically done.
+    - Key Exam Notes
+      - “Encrypt database automatically at rest” → TDE
+      - “Encrypt storage, backups, snapshots” → RDS KMS encryption
+      - Can use both for maximum security.
+      - TDE is engine feature; RDS encryption is AWS feature.

 - Elasticache: